WS-UB/WLMap/README.md

    - MQTT: Read MQTT documentation and refer to Dr. Roshan for better understanding and implementation.

-## Features
+## Key Changes
-This app can provide the following:
+This feature introduces the following changes:

-   - Accurate mapping of Davis Hall.
-   - Navigational directions to any point within Davis Hall.
-   - Record gyroscopic and accelerometer information.
-   - An interactable UI.
-   - Navigational map option.
-   - Data collection map option.
+   - A user location observer that obtains GPS location information (latitude and longitude).
+   - GPS data alongside a timestamp (Year-Month-Day, Hour-Minute-Second.Millisecond --> i.e. 2024-10-6 18:58:31.297) is sent to the WILOC MQTT server.
-   - IMU and GPS user data is collected and streamed server-side.
+   - IMU (accelerometer and gyroscope) data alongside a timestamp (Year-Month-Day, Hour-Minute-Second.Millisecond --> i.e. 2024-10-6 18:58:31.297) is sent to the WILOC MQTT server.
+   - The device MAC address is sent to the WILOC MQTT server (Helps differentiate different devices during data collection).

 ## Tools